-The main objective of this research work is to develop an efficient way to effectively utilize the waste plastic which is a great threat for disposal.
-With the foundry waste sand to manufacture an alternative building material by which both the questions of disposal of waste plastic as well as scarcity of traditional building materials is solved.
+The main objective of this research work is to develop an efficient way to effectively utilize the waste plastic which is a great threat for the sustainment of ecological balance, With the foundry waste sand to manufacture an alternative building material by which both the questions of a scientific disposal of waste plastic as well as scarcity of traditional building materials can be answered.
 The foundry waste sand was collected from iron casting foundries.
 After casting of iron parts sand produced from mold is 100% waste sand.
-A mould of size 24.5x11x9cm is taken for preparing sand brick.
+This waste was crushed using rammers and sieved in a 2.36mm IS sieve.
+This foundry waste sand was brought to laboratory for preparation of bricks.
+This soil was sun-dried to reduce the water content.
+A mould of size 24.5x11x9cm was prepared.
 Bricks of different mix proportions were prepared, for each brick 3kg of the laterite soil was added with varying bitumen content of 2, 5 and 10% along with variation in percentage of plastic.
 Bricks were prepared by compacting through vibration.
-9kg of clean sieved foundry waste sand is taken for preparation of sand brick .
+9kg of clean sieved foundry waste sand is collected.
 70% of plastic (PET, PP) by weight of soil is cleaned and heated to a molten state.
 Then sieved soil is added at intervals with proper mixing.
 At the final stage 2% of bitumen by weight of soil is added and mixed for uniform distribution to prepare 3 bricks.
 The hot mix is poured into the moulds and then compacted by vibration.
 The bricks are de-moulded after 30 min and air dried for a period of 24hr for proper heat dissipation.
-Each mix proportion bricks were prepared and tested for compressive strength in the compressive testing machine (CTM)
+Of each mix proportion bricks were prepared and tested for compressive strength in the compressive testing machine (CTM)